torognes/vsearch/man/formats/vsearch-udb.5.md

 # NAME

-udb --- a binary format for ...
+udb --- a binary format containing fasta sequences and a k-mer index for those sequences

 # DESCRIPTION

 Hosting a detailled description of the UDB format is important.

+- magic number?

 # EXAMPLES